Programvareverkstedet/mysqladm-rs/docs/nixos.md

 # Use with NixOS

-For NixOS, there is a module available via the nix flake.
+For NixOS, there is a NixOS module available in the nix flake.
 You can include it in your configuration like this:

 ```nix
 {